EXPLORE

 Delegated Managed Service Account Modification by an Unusual User

-Detects modifications in the msDS-ManagedAccountPrecededByLink attribute of a delegated managed service account by an unusual subject account.
-Attackers can abuse this attribute to take over the permission of a target account and inherit it's permissions allowing them to further elevate privileges.
+Detects modifications to the msDS-ManagedAccountPrecededByLink attribute of a delegated managed service account by an unusual subject account.
+Attackers can abuse this attribute to inherit a target account's permissions and further elevate privileges.

 MITRE ATT&CK